AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     **Exclusion scenarios**

-    AEM Guides doesn’t allow you to rename or move a file in the following scenarios:
+    AEM Guides doesn't allow you to rename or move a file in the following scenarios:

-    - You cannot move or rename a file if it’s part of a review or a translation workflow.
+    - You cannot move or rename a file if it's part of a review or a translation workflow.

     - If any other user checks out the file, you cannot rename or move it, you will not see the Rename or Move to option for the file.